jfrog/frogbot/README.md

 ## 🕵 How does it work?
 ### General
-After a new pull request is created, a maintainer of the git repository can trigger Frogbot to scan the pull request.
-The scan is triggered from the git UI.
+After a new pull request is created, a maintainer of the git repository can trigger Frogbot to scan the pull request from the pull request UI.
+For security reasons, Frogbot is not triggered automatically.
 The scan output will include only new vulnerabilities added by the pull request.
-Vulnerabilities that aren't new and existed in the code prior to the pull request creation will not be added to the report.
+Vulnerabilities that aren't new, and existed in the code prior to the pull request creation will not be added to the report.

 ### On GitHub
 1. A developer opens a pull request